mustafaazad03/spotify-cli/README.md

 - **Rate Limiter**: Prevents API quota exhaustion
 - **Cache System**: Reduces redundant API calls

-## Legal Disclaimer
+> [!CAUTION]
+> **LEGAL DISCLAIMER: PERSONAL & EDUCATIONAL USE ONLY**
+>

-**IMPORTANT**: This tool is for educational purposes only.
+> This tool is intended strictly for **educational purposes** and **personal use**.

-- The Spotify API is used **only for metadata** (artist names, track info, artwork URLs)
+> - It uses the Spotify API for metadata only.
-- Audio is sourced from YouTube, not Spotify
+> - Audio is sourced from third-party services (YouTube).
-- Downloading copyrighted content may violate terms of service
+> - Downloading copyrighted material without permission may violate the Terms of Service of Spotify, YouTube, and your local copyright laws.
-- Users are responsible for compliance with local laws and platform ToS
-- The developers assume no liability for misuse of this software
+> - The developers of this tool assume **no liability** for any misuse or legal consequences arising from the use of this software.

-**Use responsibly and respect artists' rights.**
+> - **By using this tool, you agree to take full responsibility for your actions.**

 ## Troubleshooting